stat6863-s18/course-reflections-wiki/week-07-reflections/shatcher4-stat6863.md

 [Chapter 2, Problem 5]
-* Question (shatcher4-stat6863): When using SELECT *, what is the purpose of the FEEDBACK option in the PROC SQL statement?
+* Question (shatcher4-stat6863): When using SELECT, what is the purpose of the FEEDBACK option in the PROC SQL statement?